mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 Note that we are scheduling the generation of the underlying _table_ which is `org_mozilla_mozregression_derived.mozregression_aggregates_v1` rather than the view.

+## Updating the Airflow DAGs

-After doing this, you will also want to generate the actual airflow configuration which telemetry-airflow will pick up.
+With the query schedule setup, you will want to generate the actual airflow configuration which telemetry-airflow will pick up.
 Run:

 ```bash
 ./bqetl dag generate <dag_name>